razermuse/enum_cvss/README.md

 ### Usage

 enum_cvss_v5.py
-    Find cvss2 and cvss3 base scores for a given component.
+    Find CVSS 2.x and CVSSS 3.x base scores for a given component.

 Explanation:
     This script pulls component data from the BD API and if there are vulnerabilities, will display the CVSS 2.x and CVSS 3.x base scores.
 Errors are logged to 'enum_cvss.log'.